yowainwright/developer-ci-benefits/docs/12-publishing-repositories.md

 ```

-In thNPM write tokens can be added to a `.npmrc` .
+Then NPM write tokens can be added to a `.npmrc` .
 This